Bylaws of the Sacramento Local of the Democratic Socialists of America

 5. Following the forum, the chapter’s electoral committee shall vote on a recommendation for the endorsement.
 Following the vote, a recommendation either in favor or against endorsement shall be written by representatives of the electoral committee for the membership to review.
 If the committee cannot come to a united consensus, then both the cases for and against the endorsement must be written into the report.
 If SacDSA’s electoral committee cannot fulfill this duty, these tasks shall be deferred to the steering committee.

 6. The report from the forum shall be presented to the membership at least 5 months before the election date for the members to vote on.
 The report shall be presented either during a general membership meeting or online via email depending on the timeframe between the forum and election.
-If quorum is met, the endorsement can be voted on at the general membership meeting.
-In cases where quorum is not met or if postponing a vote to a general membership meeting would push past the deadline, the vote shall take place online via opavote.
+The vote shall take place online via Opavote or other similar approved online voting platforms as needed.

 7. Online votes must remain open until the 5% quorum for participation is reached so long as it does not conflict with the 5 month deadline.
 If quorum is not met before the appropriate deadline, the motion for the endorsement fails.